raymondlouie/MiniMarS/README.md

 <br>

 ## Public datasets
-We provide below public datasets for users to try the `ClusterMarkers` package.
+We provide below public datasets for users to try the `MiniMarS` package.
 The datasets all contain protein features as well as either cell annotation or cluster labels from the corresponding papers or websites.

 ### Dataset 1
 Human bone marrow samples from the BD Rhapsody assay.<br>